USCGC Liberty: Operational history

-Liberty has been awarded the meritorious unit commendation.
+After her decommissioning on April 29, 2025, Liberty sailed from Ketchikan, Alaska on May 14, 2025, in company with two other decommissioned Island-class patrol boats, Mustang and Naushon.
+At that time, Liberty and her two sister ships were earmarked to be transferred to the Columbian Navy via the Excess Defense Articles program.

+Liberty was awarded the meritorious unit commendation several times in her career.
+In 2016, she won the Hopley Yeaton Cutter Excellence Award for outstanding operational and humanitarian achievements.

 Replacement plans

-As early as the mid-2000s the mechanical reliability of the aging Island-class ships became an issue.
+As early as the mid-2000s, the mechanical reliability of the aging Island-class ships became an issue.
 The Coast Guard began retiring Island-class cutters in 2012, replacing them with Sentinel-class fast-response cutters.
-In 2018 Juneau city officials believed that Liberty would be decommissioned in 2023 and advocated with the Coast Guard that Liberty should be replaced by a fast response cutter home-ported at Auke Bay.
+In 2018, Juneau city officials believed that Liberty would be decommissioned in 2023, and they advocated with the Coast Guard that Liberty should be replaced by a fast response cutter home-ported at Auke Bay.
 In reply to an inquiry from a U.S. Senator in April 2018, the commandant of the Coast Guard indicated that the service planned to replace Liberty with a coastal patrol boat rather than a fast response cutter.
 Indeed, that is exactly what happened in 2022 when USCGC Reef Shark, a Marine Protector-class patrol boat, was assigned to Juneau.
 Liberty was reassigned to Valdez, Alaska.